 CHOP already has Epic and a large, data-rich data warehouse (the CDW).
-Why is Arcus creating a new data repository with clinical data?
-In this article, let’s take a look at how the Arcus Data Repository (ADR) will include a few key advantages for researchers when it launches in the coming year.
+Why does Arcus have an additional data repository with clinical data?
+In this article, let’s take a look at how the Arcus Data Repository (ADR) positions researchers favorably and may accelerate your research.

 An initial strength of the ADR is in the privacy scope of its data.
-Researchers who use the ADR get access to exclusively de-identified data.
-Because of this, research conducted on data from the ADR is not considered human subjects research.
+Researchers who use the ADR within an Arcus project can get access to de-identified clinical data.
+Research conducted on de-identified data from the ADR is not considered human subjects research.
 This means that IRB oversight is not required, reducing administrative burden and speeding time to science.
 Retrospective studies of de-identified data can be carried out rapidly, which is a boon to researchers with limited time, lab resources, and funding.

 The Goldilocks Principle

 We aim to make the ADR “just big enough” – with enough fields to be useful for most researchers, but without the thousands of details that are only interesting for very specific use cases.
 Arcus data experts can add data to an Arcus project beyond what’s in the Arcus Data Repository, if you have specific data in mind we haven’t included in the ADR, but often, the ADR alone is sufficient.

 The ADR has been thoroughly tested and vetted, and provides data provenance information on every field, so that you can understand what system the data comes from.
 It incorporates standard enterprise and research definitions, taking the guesswork out of figuring out things like whether a medication was given to the patient or simply dispensed for bedside availability but never administered.
 Besides the data repository itself, there is also an easy to use metadata browser that describes in detail what’s contained in each table and what every field name means.